r-lib/systemfonts/cran-comments.md

-This is a small patch release addressing upstream changes as well as ensuring compitability with old freetype versions
+This is a small patch release fixing  a range of bugs

 ## Test environments